Category Analysis

 What is the main source for this analysis?

-The main source is StartupValley's June 29, 2026 interview with Chance AI founder Xi Zeng, read alongside Kaleido Field's existing benchmark and task-fit coverage.
+The main sources are StartupValley's June 29, 2026 interview with Chance AI founder Xi Zeng and BestForAndroid's August 4, 2026 product commentary, read alongside Kaleido Field's task-fit coverage.

-What should not be claimed from this interview?
+What should not be claimed from these sources?